-Walking around campus is always a quick and easy way to get to your classes.
-You can use the Gopher Way to get to and from some buildings without going outside.
-The Parking and Transportation website has walking times between major building so you can plan out how long it may take you to get from one place to the next.
+Use the Gopher Way to get to and from some buildings without going outside.
+The Parking and Transportation website has walking times between major buildings so you can plan ahead.
 If you are ever walking alone, day or night, you can call a campus security guard to walk with you for free at 624-WALK.
-They will walk you to your location within the campus area.

 Biking can be a quick, cost-efficient way to travel to and from campus.
 There are many places to park your bike on campus.
 Be sure to check out the road rules and bike safety information before you travel to campus by bike.

 There are many Metro Bus lines that pass through or near campus.
-You can get a U-PASS, a discounted bus pass specifically for U of M students, to save on your bus trips.
-The U-PASS works anytime on any of the metro lines including the Light Rail.
-This is a quick, convenient, and cost-efficient way to use the city buses.
+You can get a U-PASS, a discounted bus pass specifically for U of M students.
+The U-PASS works any time on any of the metro lines including the Light Rail.

-While on you are on campus, you will probably get hungry.
-Whether you’re looking for a quick bite to eat or a hot cup of coffee, the U has the place for you.
-Getting tired of the same place on campus?
-You can find a new place to try on East/West Banks and St. Paul from the University Dining Services website.
+Whether you’re looking for a quick bite to eat or a hot cup of coffee, the U has many options.
+You can find a list of the on-campus dining options on the University Dining Services website as well as information about FlexDine and meal plan options.

 Transfer Student Experience